 Academy for Gerontology/Geriatrics in Higher Education Program of Merit

-UNE COM Geriatrics has been awarded the Academy for Gerontology/Geriatrics in Higher Education (AGHE) Program of Merit (POM) in recognition of our robust geriatrics curriculum.
+The UNE COM Division of Geriatrics has been awarded the Academy for Gerontology/Geriatrics in Higher Education (AGHE) Program of Merit (POM).
 UNE COM is the first college of osteopathic medicine to attain this award.
+The award recognizes UNE COM’s robust geriatrics 50+ hours of required curriculum that includes completion of national competencies, geriatrics education, scholarship, and clinical training (80% of the geriatrics curriculum involves student engagement with older people).

 Values